sheharanayanananda/sheharanayanananda/README.md

 ## 🧠 Code.
 Learn.
 Repeat.

-Hi, I'm Shehara – an aspiring Android Developer and passionate Full Stack Engineer from Sri Lanka.
+Hi, I'm Shehara, an aspiring Android Developer and passionate Full Stack Engineer from Sri Lanka.
 - 🔭 I’m currently working as a Freelance Web & Android Developer.
 I just released the first iteration of my **Notes App** built with Kotlin and Jetpack Compose!
 - 📚 I'm expanding my skills in advanced Android development, mastering database integration, exploring MVVM architecture, and diving into AI engineering with LLMs, RAGs, and model fine-tuning.
 - ⚡ In my free time, I work on side projects, keep up with emerging tech, and continuously refine my coding skills.